LudovicEspeel/course-web-essentials/docs/24_responsive_styling/README.md

 }
 ```

-Or we can target a specific class, “full-width-img” by adding a dot beforehand.
+Or we can target a specific class "full-width-img" by adding a dot beforehand.

 ```css
 .full-width-img {